apache/helix/src/site/markdown/Concepts.md

   }
 }
 ```
-#### PARTITION
+### Partition

 If this task get too big to fit on one box, you might want to divide it into subTasks.
-Each subTask is referred to as 'partition' in Helix.
-Lets say you want to divide the task into 3 subTasks/partitions, the idealstate can be changed as shown below.
+Each subTask is referred to as a _partition_ in Helix.
+Let\'s say you want to divide the task into 3 subTasks/partitions, the IdealState can be changed as shown below.

-'myTask_0', 'myTask_1', 'myTask_2' are logical names representing the partitions of myTask.
-Each tasks runs on N1,N2 and N3 respectively.
+\'myTask_0\', \'myTask_1\', \'myTask_2\' are logical names representing the partitions of myTask.
+Each tasks runs on N1, N2 and N3 respectively.

 ```
 {